-Bombyx lets businesses customize the system to use their own language, which eliminates confusion from industry-specific terminology.
-The customized system includes product categories, units of measure, and sample terminology.
+Bombyx lets businesses customise the system to use their own language, which eliminates confusion from industry-specific terminology.
+The customised system includes product categories, units of measure, and sample terminology.

 Users can rename system modules to create a “white-labeled” system tailored to their needs.
 This means businesses no longer have to re-educate their teams to a new language, making the transition to a new system seamless.

 Users can assign brands to products and filter or assign user rights to individual brands.
 If in partnership with the listed brand, users can apply the commission they’ll earn off the back of the product, with the amount being automated in the landing information of a product costing section.